 In his Academy Award-nominated documentary Exit Through the Gift Shop, Banksy shows us a behind-the-scenes of the street art world, where obsession and imitation blur originality.
 The film follows Thierry Guetta, a videographer documenting street art’s rise and Banksy’s growing fame.
 Guetta becomes part of the story, leading to a satirical look at art and the commodification of creativity.
 Exit Through the Gift Shop leaves the audience wondering what’s real and what’s curated.
 The final cut premiered at the 2010 Sundance Film Festival and was nominated for Best Documentary Feature at the 83rd Academy Awards.
 And yes you can watch it on youtube for free.

 Banksy’s anonymity and disdain for commercialization make exhibitions like The Art of Banksy intriguing.
 While it’s unclear if Banksy authorized the show, his art still resonates with the public.
-The controversy only adds to its allure, here are a are a few -
+The controversy only adds to its allure, here are a are a few;

 Pulp Fiction (2004)